 - Memetic Badass: The Longknife family are an in-universe example - at least, the ones that are considered "one of those damned Longknifes" (that's all one word, by the way) - not totally a good thing, as many people would prefer to avoid associating with them.

 - Kris eventually learns that she's gaining her own reputation separate from her family, and people are starting to differentiate between "one of those damned Longknifes" and "Kris Longknife".

 - Mile-Long Ship: The still-unnamed alien raiders use million-ton battleships ten kilometers long.
 And the mothership is four thousand kilometers long.
-Human battleships tend to top out at 100,000 tons
+Human battleships tend to top out at about 300,000 tons

 - Military Mashup Machine: The USS Wasp, in both incarnations, is this.
 The first model was classed a corvette, the second was designated a frigate, terms generally used for escort ships, though both incarnations mount battleship-sized laser cannon, carry a battalion of Marines, and mount missiles half its own weight.
 The overall result is something between a LHD/LHA-style attack transport and a Soviet ''Kirov''-class heavy missile cruiser

 - Multicultural Alien Planet: Of the four (living) non-human advanced species contacted by humans, none come from a Planet of Hats.
 Even the xenophobic, omnicidal raiders have members of their species who aren't completely fanatics about killing everything else.